jenishpatel2147/NBA-Finals-Tweet-Analytics/README.md

-# NBA Finals Tweets Generator
+# NBA Finals Twitter Analytics

 - Used Python and Twitter API to collect live tweets from the NBA Finals, based on specific set of words searched
 - Utilizing the tweepy library, the tweets get generated onto to a text file and analyzed based on various twitter categories